SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 - changed Sultans tech to increase all gold production by 15%
 - changed Shatagni to Rajputs, now gives "Camels get +1/+1P armor"
 - changed fisherman civ bonus to "Fishermen work 10% faster, carry +10"
+- (Elite) Elephant Archers do (4) 3 bonus damage to infantry and archers

 Magyars:
 - NO CHANGES